 - a.
-Customary laws: Unwritten laws based on cultural norms and practices. - b.
-Conventions: Established practices and protocols for decision-making. - c.
-Consensus-building: Reaching decisions through collective agreement. - d.
-Respect for elders: Deferring to the wisdom and experience of elder community embers. - e.
-Consultation: Seeking input from various stakeholders and interest - f.
-Transparency: Openness and accountability in decision-making processes. - g.
+Consensus-building: Reaching decisions through collective agreement. - b.
+Respect for elders: Deferring to the wisdom and experience of elder community embers. - c.
+Consultation: Seeking input from various stakeholders and interest - d.
+Transparency: Openness and accountability in decision-making processes. - e.
 Accountability: Responsibility for actions and decisions taken.